do-ob-io/core/README.md

-# core
+# Core Utilities

-Core utility functions and methods to be shared across packages and applications
+This project is a library of common functions, regular expressions, contants, and types used frequently throughout do-ob projects.